BACK

 1. Santa Fe

 Santa Fe is home to arts attractions, cultural heritage sites, and year-round tourism.
 This city is a great place for vacation properties and other short-term rentals.
-It’s also an ideal city for appreciation, with a median sales price over $550,000 and significant growth in prices demonstrated over the past year.
+It’s also an ideal city for appreciation, with a median sales price of $507,000 and significant growth in prices demonstrated in 2026.

 1. Rio Rancho

 Rio Rancho, an up-and-coming suburb outside Albuquerque, is one of the fastest growing areas in New Mexico.
-The area’s lower cost of living attracts both homeowners and real estate investors, making it an ideal spot for long-term real estate investing.
+The area’s lower cost of living with a median price of $360,000 attracts both homeowners and real estate investors, making it an ideal spot for long-term real estate investing.
 Rio Rancho is also known for its colorful events and attractions as well as rich historical and cultural sites.

 1. Albuquerque